Tributes, protest mark 250th anniversary of Boston Massacre

 They also called for changing the state flag and seal, which depict a Native American man, a colonist’s arm brandishing a sword and a Latin phrase that reads, in part, “By the sword we seek peace.”

-Gov. Charlie Baker, Boston Mayor Marty Walsh, the president of the Boston branch of the NAACP and other dignitaries were set to speak at an evening ceremony at the historic Old South Meeting House near the massacre site.
+Gov. Charlie Baker, Boston Mayor Marty Walsh, the president of the Boston branch of the NAACP and other dignitaries then spoke at an evening ceremony at the historic Old South Meeting House near the massacre site.

 The Boston Massacre took place on March 5, 1770, as a mob attacked a British soldier in front of the downtown Customs House on a snowy evening.